JRCSTU/wltp/README.rst

 ..
 Attention:: This project is still in *alpha* stage.
 Its results are not
     considered "correct", and official approval procedures should not rely on them.
     Some of the known deficiencies are described in :doc:`CHANGES`.
-    Its result are automatically comparared with those from Heinz-db in each build, and are imprinted in the :mod:`~wltp.test.wltp_db_tests` test-case
-    (currently, mean rpm differ from Heinz-db < 1.3% and gears diff < 6% for a 1800-step class-3 cycle).
+    On each build the calculations of this tool are automatically comparared with a pre-determined set of vehicles from Heinz-db, and the results are imprinted in the :mod:`~wltp.test.wltp_db_tests` test-case (currently, mean rpm differ from Heinz-db < 0.5% and gears diff < 5% for a 1800-step class-3 cycle).